Resources for Grammar and Editing

 The Writing Center is not an editing or proofreading service, but tutors will work with students to improve their own editing and proofreading skills.
 They don’t simply correct errors because they hope to help students become their own best proofreaders.

-Writing Center Director David Lipscomb has recorded two video tutorials for students.
+Associate Professor David Lipscomb has recorded two video tutorials for students.

 Stanford professor Andrea Lunsford has identified the twenty most common grammar and usage errors in writing by university students and offered advice on how to fix them.